ventolab/CellphoneDB/README.md

 ## What is CellPhoneDB?

-CellPhoneDB is a publicly available repository of curated receptors, ligands and their interactions.
+CellPhoneDB is a publicly available repository of curated receptors, ligands and their interactions in **HUMAN**.
 Subunit architecture is included for both ligands and receptors, representing heteromeric complexes accurately.
 This is crucial, as cell-cell communication relies on multi-subunit protein complexes that go beyond the binary representation used in most databases and studies.
 CellPhoneDB integrates [existing datasets](Docs/ppi-resources.md) that pertain to cellular communication and new manually reviewed information.
 Databases from which CellPhoneDB gets information are: UniProt, Ensembl, PDB, the IMEx consortium, IUPHAR.

 CellPhoneDB can be used to search for a particular ligand/receptor, or interrogate your own single-cell transcriptomics data (or even bulk transcriptomics data if your samples represent pure populations!).